Awesome-Health/ReactCodingChallenge/README.md

 Submit your solution by emailing us a public repo url containing the source code.
 Please use frequent and detailed commits and/or Pull Requests, so we can follow through your development process.

 Please include a `README` with any setup instructions, and any tests or other documentation you created as part of your solution.

 Also, add the following info to your `README`:

-* Are there any improvements you could make to your submission?
+- Are there any improvements you could make to your submission?
-* What would you do differently if you were allocated more time?
+- What would you do differently if you were allocated more time?
-* How would you have aprroached this differently if it was a requirement for a larger codebase / project?
+- How would you have aprroached this differently if it was a requirement for a larger codebase / project?
-* How did you decide on which libraries and technologies to use as part of your solution?
+- How did you decide on which libraries and technologies to use as part of your solution?

 ## Details

-You will be using the [Recipe Puppy API](http://www.recipepuppy.com/about/api/) to fetch the recipes.
+You will be using the [MealDB API](https://www.themealdb.com/api.php) to fetch the recipes.

-All recipes can be fetched by using `http://www.recipepuppy.com/api/?q=query` where query is the recipe search key from the user input.
+All recipes can be fetched by using `https://www.themealdb.com/api/json/v1/1/search.php?s=query` where query is the recipe search key from the user input.

 Please create components for each part of the page (eg. header, content, footer, etc).
 Some assets that might be needed are provided in the `assets` folder.